-Belgian tax authorities invariably see the non-declaration of an account as proof of intent to evade tax.
+Belgian tax authorities invariably see the nondeclaration of an account as proof of intent to evade tax.
 Thus, not only does the tax authority have the option of imposing an administrative fine of EUR 50 to EUR 1,250, it then also has the option of conducting its investigation over a time span of seven years instead of the usual three years and, in addition, it will impose a fine of 50% to 200% of the tax due in case of correction.
 So, it is in your interests to show the taxman that you have nothing to hide and will not venture into a discussion about the obligation to declare accounts.

-HOW DO I INDICATE MY EXCHANGES OR SOFTWARE WALLETS?
+HOW DO I INDICATE MY EXCHANGES?

-There are several reasons why declaring exchanges and software wallets as foreign bank accounts is almost always preferable to non-declaration, however peculiar you may find the qualification as 'foreign bank account'.
+There are several reasons why declaring exchanges as foreign bank accounts is preferable to non-declaration, however peculiar you may find the qualification as 'foreign bank account'.
 The question is... how?

 The declaration to the National Bank of Belgium is made through the Central Contact Point ('CAP').
-By signing in with your identity card or Itsme app on the CAP website, you can easily declare your accounts with the exchanges and software wallets.
-But because neither accounts at exchanges nor software wallets have an account number as there is with a traditional bank account or securities account, a practical problem pops up.
+By signing in with your identity card or Itsme app on the CAP website, you can easily declare your accounts with the exchanges.
+But because accounts at exchanges do not have an account number as there is with a traditional bank account or securities account, a practical problem pops up.